bbe2/portfolio/README.md

  ## brian.hogan Portfolio Home
-Thank you for visting and  learning about my skills! [instructor.brian](https://github.com/bbe2/instructor.brian)
+Thank you for visting and  learning about my skills! [instructor.brian.email](b.hogan@snhu.edu)

 ```
 I endeavor to equip students with immediate, tangible